 Participants will also participate in two additional courses in:

 - EPSO Preparation course for EPSO Selections

 - Project Cycle Management for EU funded projects

 Participants are also expected to complete a 20.000-word, final dissertation under the supervision of a member of the faculty of the Master course.

 Following the successful completion of the academic requirements, students will gain 60 ECTS and be awarded the title of Second Level Master Degree in Law and Government of the European Union.

-This programme has been developed in line with national approaches to LLM in Europe as to facilitate their acceptance.
-Therefore, an LLM mention is available to participants provided that they fulfil the following requisites:
+This program has been developed in line with national approaches to LLM in Europe as to facilitate their acceptance.
+Therefore, an LLM mention is available to participants provided that they fulfill the following requisites: